-If your loved one is experiencing symptoms of alcoholism, it’s important to help him or her before it’s too late.
+If your loved one is experiencing symptoms of alcoholism or alcohol addiction, it’s important to help him or her before it’s too late.
 Alcoholism is a progressive disease, so people have a much better chance of recovery in the early stages.
 The mistake that many families make is just waiting for the person to get better.
 In most cases, the person is going to need some type of intervention in order to get help.

 Symptoms of Alcoholism Include Denial

 You can’t simply wait for your loved one to go get help because they’re dealing with a powerful mental illness.
 When someone is suffering from alcoholism, his or her brain is hijacked by the illness.
 The part of the brain affected by alcoholism is responsible for self-awareness.
 Not only that, but this part of the brain also helps with some of the following: